Chapter 3 Meeting the New Challenges of the Telecommunications Market

 Ongoing Implementation of “Mobile Bill Shock” Preventive Measures

 The growing popularity of smartphones and advanced mobile devices has driven the growth of and demand for mobile data services in recent years.
-At the same time, the increase in the number of consumer complaints relating to mobile broadband billing disputes has become a common concern among consumers.
+At the same time, consumer complaints relating to mobile broadband billing disputes is a common concern among consumers.
 Many of these complaints involve “mobile bill shock”, which refers to the shock consumers experience upon receiving unexpectedly high mobile bill charges.
 “Mobile bill shock” is mainly caused by unintentional or inadvertent usage of mobile data services, locally or while roaming outside Hong Kong.

 To address this problem, OFCA has promulgated a series of preventive measures for the industry since May 2010.
 These measures include allowing customers to opt out of individual services; setting a charge ceiling; setting a usage cap for all kinds of usage-based mobile services; and alerting customers through short messages when their pre-determined usage threshold is reached, or when their roaming data usage is triggered.

 To increase the transparency of the relevant service information, OFCA has published measures implemented by individual operators on its website and provided regular updates.
 On top of these measures, OFCA has organised a series of consumer education programmes to enhance consumers’ awareness and knowledge of mobile data services.
 OFCA has also posted a data usage calculator on its website, which serves as a tool for consumers to estimate their data usage consumption.
-With the implementation of the abovementioned preventive measures by mobile network operators and mobile virtual network operators as well as our on-going consumer education efforts, the number of complaints in relation to “mobile bill shock” decreased from 289 cases in 2015 to 156 cases in 2016, representing a year-on-year decrease of 46%.
+With the implementation of the abovementioned preventive measures by mobile network operators and MVNOs as well as our on-going consumer education efforts, the number of complaints in relation to “mobile bill shock” decreased from 156 cases in 2016 to 143 cases in 2017, representing a year-on-year decrease of 8%.

 Progress of the Implementation of Fair Usage Policy Guidelines